With Sarah, Duchess of York at the Dallas Symphony Orchestra

 I was born on July 14, 1978, in Flint, Michigan, United States.
 In 1987 I moved to Indianapolis, Indiana with my parents, Jay Harvey and Susan Raccoli, and my younger brother William.
 I am a cellist and have also studied piano and organ.
 I graduated from high school in 1996 and attended the Indiana University School of Music in Bloomington, from which I graduated in 2000 with a Bachelor of Music in Cello Performance degree.
 I then enrolled at New York's The Juilliard School, from which I earned my Master of Music degree in 2002.
 From 2002 to 2004 I was a member of the New World Symphony in Miami Beach, Florida.
 I was Assistant Principal Cellist of the Charlotte [NC] Symphony from 2004 to 2008, and am currently a cellist in the Dallas Symphony.

 Besides music and royalty, my interests include religion, history, movies, and fantasy (including the works of Tolkien and Rowling).
-A convert to Anglicanism, I sing in the choir of the Church of the Incarnation, where I was baptized and confirmed at Easter 2009.
+A convert to Anglicanism, I sang for nine years in the choir of the Church of the Incarnation, where I was baptized and confirmed at Easter 2009.
 I also sang monthly Choral Evensongs as a member of the choir of men and boys at St. Mark’s School of Texas from 2008 to 2013.
-I am a member of the International Monarchist League, the Society of King Charles the Martyr, Friends of Cathedral Music, the Campaign for the Traditional Cathedral Choir, and the English-Speaking Union, and subscribe to Majesty Magazine, the European Royal History Journal, and This England.
+I am a Knight of the Royal House of Portugal (2017) and a member of the International Monarchist League, the Society of King Charles the Martyr, Friends of Cathedral Music, the Campaign for the Traditional Cathedral Choir, and the English-Speaking Union, and subscribe to Majesty Magazine, the European Royal History Journal, and This England.

-On seven occasions I have been privileged to meet members of the world's royal families.
+On several occasions I have been privileged to meet members of the world's royal families.
 In May 1999 I had the opportunity to perform for and talk to HRH Princess Irene of Greece in Bloomington, Indiana, at a gala concert organized in her honor by Professor Emile Naoumoff.
 More briefly, in September 2000 I greeted TRH Prince Philippe and Princess Mathilde (now King and Queen) of Belgium during their visit to New York City.
 In January 2002 I met HIRH Archduke Geza of Austria & Hungary when he was the guest speaker at a reception following the requiem mass for King Louis XVI of France.
 At the October 2006 Eurohistory conference near San Francisco I had the pleasure of meeting and dining with TH Prince Gregory and Princess Carrie of Bourbon-Two Sicilies.
 In August 2013 in Kabul I met both HH Prince Nadir Naim and HRH Prince Mirwais of Afghanistan when teaching cello at the Afghanistan National Institute of Music.
 In September 2014 I met Sarah, Duchess of York when she was the guest of honour at the Dallas Symphony opening gala.
-Most recently, in October 2015 I met HRH the Duke of Gloucester in Dallas at the investiture weekend of the Order of St. John.
+In October 2015 I met HRH the Duke of Gloucester in Dallas at the investiture weekend of the Order of St. John.
+In October 2016 I met HI&RH Archduchess Maria Anna of Austria and her husband Prince Peter Galitzine following the mass commemorating her grandfather Emperor Bl Karl in Washington DC.
+A year later, also in Washington, I met HRH Dom Duarte, Duke of Braganza, head of the Royal House of Portugal, and was deeply honored by entry as a Knight of the Portuguese Royal House.

 Dallas Symphony Musician Biographies